Altai Kölgınov: Early life and career

-Early political career
+Political career

 From 8 February 2012 to 4 April 2013, Kölginov was the deputy äkim of the West Kazakhstan Region until he was appointed as an äkim of Oral in which he served that position until 26 March 2016, when he became the West Kazakhstan Regional äkim.

-Akim of Astana (2019-present)

-On 13 June 2019, Kölginov was appointed as Äkim of Astana (then Nur-sultan) by Kassym-Jomart Tokayev.
+On 13 June 2019, Kölginov was appointed as Äkim of Astana (then Nur-Sultan) by Kassym-Jomart Tokayev.
 Just days after assuming the role, Kölginov met with interest holders and promised to monitor the construction of their houses, by meeting with equity holders of one or two problematic LCDs every week.
 In response to the issues with the storm sewers rising sharply during the period of autumn rains and spring floods.
 Kölginov promised to solve this problem within two years.
 He stated that specialists will reconstruct drainage systems and build new collectors.

 On 28 July 2019, Kölginov instructed to clear the mud-filled Sarybulaq River to which he called it an “environmental disaster” from the silt and bring it back to normal.

 On 28 August 2019, he addressed the problems of the outskirts of the city, stating that around 280,000 people living do no have adequate access to running water.
 The cost for improving the area was amount to 275 billion tenge, to which Kölginov admitted that the spending cost for the improvements in the outskirts is not feasible in one year.

 On 20 September 2019, at the Äkimat briefing, facing the demands by picketing mothers of many children for apartments by the state, including for those who are not standing in line, Kölginov offered the mothers jobs and housing in the North Kazakhstan Region and Ekibastuz; however, many refused and asked for apartments in Nur-Sultan.
 Kölginov, in response to the demands, stated that this “was wrong and not according to the law”.

+On December 8, 2022, he left the post of Akim of Astana.

+On December 9, 2022, he was appointed Deputy Prime Minister of Kazakhstan and on June 8, 2023, he was dismissed from the position.

+On March 27, 2024, he returned to the political scene as the new Ambassador of Kazakhstan to Estonia, replacing Nurlan Seitimov.

+Criticism

+In 2020, he was criticized for planning to spend 125 million tenge on comments in social networks positively assessing his work.

+During his tenure as Äkim, Kulginov was accused of infill development in Astana.
+Also, Lake Taldyköl was destroyed by filling during his mayorship.